Headquarters address: 141 Front Street, Hamilton D0, Hamilton 19, Bermuda

 Acquisition by Apollo

 In February 2019, affiliates of certain investment funds managed by affiliates of global alternative investment manager Apollo Global Management and Aspen Insurance Holdings Limited announced that the Apollo Funds had completed its acquisition of Aspen.
-According to a press release, the Apollo Funds acquired all of the outstanding ordinary shares of Aspen for $42.75 per share in cash, representing an equity value of approximately $2.6 billion, with Aspen now being wholly-owned by the investment manager.
+According to a press release, the Apollo Funds acquired all of the outstanding ordinary shares of Aspen for US$42.75 per share in cash, representing an equity value of approximately US$2.6 billion, with Aspen now being wholly-owned by the investment manager.

 Chris O’Kane, Aspen Insurance’s CEO who announced he would step down when the acquisition was completed, reflected on Aspen’s journey in the release.

-“Seventeen years ago, with 38 colleagues, $600 million of assets and a vision, we formed Aspen.
-As a result of hard work, determination and an unwavering dedication to our clients, Aspen is now a force in the reinsurance and insurance markets with over $12 billion of assets and around 1,150 employees,” he commented.
+“Seventeen years ago, with 38 colleagues, US$600 million of assets and a vision, we formed Aspen.
+As a result of hard work, determination and an unwavering dedication to our clients, Aspen is now a force in the reinsurance and insurance markets with over US$12 billion of assets and around 1,150 employees,” he commented.
 “I am extremely proud of our accomplishments and I cherish the relationships and friendships, both within Aspen and in the broader market, which we formed along the way.
 I would like to thank all my colleagues at Aspen as well as our clients and brokers for all their considerable support over the years and it delights me to see Aspen poised to go from strength to strength under the new leadership of Mark Cloutier.”

 The ins and outs of railroads